What might untreated hearing loss be costing you? New research suggests that it could be costing you more than you think!

 But there are always solutions.

-The sadness and emotional distress often lead to isolation.
+Sadness and emotional distress can also lead to self-imposed isolation.
 Extreme loneliness often accompanies this isolation.
-A person feels cut off from any social network.
-As a person finds conversation exhausting, they may find it easier to withdrawal into their minds.
-They will often fill their time with alternatives to human connection.
-This could mean spending all of their time with their pets (who we all know love them unconditionally,) or they may endlessly watch television.
+You might feel cut off from your social network.
+If you find conversation exhausting, you may find it easier to withdrawal into your mind.
+You might fill your time with alternatives to human connection.
+This could mean spending all of your time with your pets (who we all know, love you unconditionally,) or you may endlessly watch television.

 Neither provides the two-way stimulation that humans need to be happy and healthy.